katarzyna-z/snap-plugin-collector-glance/README.md

 ## Getting Started

 Plugin collects metrics by communicating with OpenStack by REST API.
 It can be used in- as well as out-of-bands.
-It is suggested

 ### System Requirements